WebBluetoothCG/registries/README.md

   hexadecimal digits) that represents a company identifier, which can be found on the [Bluetooth Assigned Numbers website](https://www.bluetooth.com/specifications/assigned-numbers).
   A space after that is an advertising data prefix in the format `advdata-<data>/<mask>`, where `data` and `mask` are strings of hexadecimal digits of the same length.
-The byte order of the data prefix is from left to right.
+The byte order of the data prefix is little endian.
+For example, if the `data` contains the content `0011ee`, it represents a byte sequence where `0x00` is the first byte, `0x11` is the second byte, and `0xee` is the third byte.
   An data prefix matches an advertising data if each byte of the prefix is equal to the corresponding byte of the advertising data after both are ANDed with the corresponding byte of the mask.

 ## Assigned numbers